-However, if consumed in excess, tyramine may cause blood pressure spikes that can be life-threatening (3).
+However, if consumed in excess, if you are taking certain medications or are amine-intolerant (as discussed below), tyramine may cause blood pressure spikes that can be life-threatening (3).

 Here is where we need to discuss monoamine oxidase inhibitors (MAOIs).
 These are medications that slow down the action of MAO.
 This stops MAO from preventing tyramine build-up, leading to increased levels of tyramine in your system (4).

 If you also consume foods high in tyramine, it only adds to the problem by causing tyramine build-up.